15: The Bear

 [Warning: This episode contains a depiction of assault.
 Listener discretion is advised.]

-[Intro theme plays.]
+[Opening theme plays.]

-The story of WOE.BEGONE is being told in order.
+MIKE: The story of WOE.BEGONE is being told in order.
 If this is your first time listening, go back and start at the beginning.
 If you didn’t know what I meant by “arm amputation song” in the intro, you’ve got a lot of catching up to do.

-“Get out of here you fucking bear!”
+“Get out of here, you fucking bear!”
 I heard a voice shout from the golf cart.
-Soon after and without warning, a shot rang out.
+Soon after, and without warning, a shot rang out.
 I heard the report of the bullet in flesh.

 “Fuck!” the bear yelled.

-They wrote back: “How the hell did you get these?
+They wrote back, “How the hell did you get these?
 Scratch that, we don’t care.
 Standby for next mission.
-In the meantime, get settled. -W.BG.”
+In the meantime, get settled.
+W.BG.”
 Communication with them had become more casual since I did the Big Challenge.
 I felt like one of the gang, which I knew that I wasn’t.
-I had just passed some level of trustworthiness and usefulness.
+I just had passed some level of trustworthiness and usefulness.
 I was a minion at this point.
 I was CANNONBALL.
 Yuck, now that I put it that way…

-The cafeteria had the same familiar faces as the day before, except I recognized Marissa this time.
+The cafeteria had mostly the same faces as the day before, except I recognized Marissa this time.
 Chance, Shadow, and Hunter were all sitting together at a table again, so I joined them.
 What else was I supposed to do, make new friends?
 That’s literally impossible.

 So, anyway, I sat down at the table.
 I could hear Marissa being her normal loud, gregarious self across the room.

-“I met her yesterday.
-Marissa.
+“I met her yesterday,” I said, and motioned at her.
+“Marissa.
 What’s she going on about?”
-I asked.

 “She says she shot the bear last night,” Shadow said.

 “Shot the bear?
 Did she kill it?”
 I asked.
-Looks like, even if she did figure out that it was a person, that’s not what she was telling people.
+Looks like even if she did figure out that it was a person, that’s not what she was telling people.

 “Dunno.
 It ran off,” Shadow said.

 “I hope not.
 All it wanted to do is eat trash,” Chance said.
+I can relate.

 “Yeah, I hope that she just scared it off.
 Maybe it won’t be back,” I replied.

-“Marissa told me to never push the button,” I said.
+“Marissa told me never to push the button,” I said.

 “So what’s the point of the button?”
 I asked.